-“We are encouraged by the strong sales numbers, as the spring market ramps up,” said LSTAR 2021 President Jack Lane.
-“Year-to-date sales are also performing ahead of 2020.
-At the end of April, there have been 3,918 sales, up more than 57% over the same period last year.”
+“We’re halfway through the year and the housing marketplace continues to be very strong,” said LSTAR 2021 President Jack Lane.
+“We’re encouraged by year-to-date sales, which are performing ahead of 2020.
+At the end of June, there have been 6,378 sales, up 49.4% over the same period last year.”

-The following table shows last month’s MLS® Home Price Index (HPI) benchmark prices by area and how they compare to the average sales prices.
-The HPI benchmark price reflects the value of a “typical home” as assigned by buyers in a certain area based on various housing attributes, while the average sales price is calculated by adding all the sale prices for homes sold and dividing that total by the number of homes sold.
-Since averages may be affected by the monthly changes in the mix of sales activity, the HPI benchmark price is a more accurate way to gauge price trends over time.
+The following table illustrates how last month’s average sales prices compare to the benchmark prices.
+The MLS® Home Price Index (HPI) benchmark price reflects the value of a “typical home” from a certain area as assigned by local home buyers based on various housing attributes.
+The average sales price is calculated by adding the sale prices for all the homes sold and dividing that total by the number of transactions.
+Since monthly averages may be skewed by the type of houses sold in that timeframe, the HPI benchmark price is a more accurate way to gauge price trends.

-The single-family home maintains its place as the most popular housing type sold, with 913 sales in April.
-The table below shows the April benchmark prices for all housing types and how they stack up against the values from a year ago.
+The single-family home remains on top of the local buyers’ preferences, with 892 sales in June.
+The table below shows the June benchmark prices for all housing types and how they stack up against the values from a year ago.

 |MLS® Home Price Index Benchmark Prices|

-Despite increases to the HPI benchmark price and average sales price, homes in LSTAR’s jurisdiction continue to remain relatively affordable when compared to houses from some other major Ontario and Canadian centres.
-The following table is based on data taken from the CREA National Price Map for March 2021.
+Despite all the increases seen in the HPI benchmark prices and average sales prices, homes in LSTAR’s jurisdiction appear to be relatively affordable when compared to houses from some other major Ontario and Canadian centres.
+The following chart is based on data taken from the CREA National Price Map for May 2021.

 According to a research report, a total of $73,250 in ancillary expenditures is generated by the average housing transaction in Ontario over a period of three years from the date of purchase.
 “This means that our June home sales could potentially generate more than $87 million back into the local economy within the next few years,” Lane said.